DigitalForgeLLC/ticket-smith-resources/user_story_template.md

 * [Context only if provided by user]
 * [Business problem only if explicitly stated]
 * [Do not add market analysis or strategic alignment]
-* [Mark as "Not provided" if user gives no context]

 ---